Government Benefits & Assistance

 Learn more here.

-How do I apply for cash public assistance?
+How do I apply for cash assistance?

-You can apply for cash public assistance through the NYC Human Resources Administration (HRA).
+You can apply for cash assistance through the NYC Human Resources Administration (HRA).
 You can apply online or in-person.
 For people with disabilities who cannot apply online or in person due to medical reasons, you can apply by phone or by having HRA come to you.
 You apply online through a Website called “Access HRA.”
 You can also download the free Access HRA application.
 You can apply in-person at one of the Benefits Access Centers located throughout NYC.
 In most circumstances, you are supposed to apply at the center that is designated for your address.
 Call 311 to find out your center.

 Learn more here.